jdreaver/rust-os/README.md

 ## TODO

+- virtio-blk
+  - Refactor descriptor table to deal with chained descriptors.
+We can write chained descriptors with a slice, but we might need a type to iterate when reading.
+    - Rename `VirtqDescriptor` to `RawVirtQueueDescriptor` or something, and then have `ChainedVirtQueueDescriptor`?
+  - Have `BlockRequest` wrap descriptors.
+I don't see much value in it being its own "thing" besides that.
+Maybe call it `RawBlockRequest`, or `BlockRequestDescriptors`?
 - Multi-tasking (see resources below)
 - Make a simple shell that runs hard-coded program names (not separate processes yet!
 Just inline code on the current thread)
   - Integrate with multi-tasking.
 Make a new task for the thing being run, and the shell's task simply waits for the sub-task to complete.